le2kbqoahhkv68/code-challenge-inditex/README.md

 ## Styling

+### Folders

 Styles files are placed within _src/assets/styles/_.
 You'll notice that the files are splitted in two different folders:

 - _vars_ for SCSS variables.
 - _app_ for rest of purposes.

 Both are imported with a barrier file within the App.js file to be available from anywhere.

+### Post-Processing CSS

+Post processing is in charge of:

+- Adding vendor prefixes.
+- Adding polyfills for older browsers.
+- Minifying CSS files.